Joseph Taussig: World War I

 In July 1916, after serving in battleships, cruisers, destroyers, and on staffs afloat, Taussig was assigned command of Division 8, Destroyer Force (DesDiv 8), Atlantic Fleet.
 The US entered World War I in April 1917.
 At that time, Britain was suffering from unchecked U-boat attacks on merchant shipping in the North Atlantic, so in May 1917 President Woodrow Wilson ordered DesDiv 8 to Queenstown, Ireland, to assist the British Royal Navy - the first group of American destroyers sent abroad during the war.

-After a nine-day Atlantic crossing, most of the time in a severe southeast gale, DesDiv 8 reached Queenstown.
+After a nine-day Atlantic crossing, most of the time in a severe southeast gale, DesDiv 8 reached Queenstown, the occasion commemorated in Bernard F. Gribble's Return of the Mayflower.
 The British commander at Queenstown, Vice Admiral Sir Lewis Bayly, hosted a dinner in the Americans' honor on the night of their arrival.
 At the dinner, Bayly asked Commander Taussig "When will you be ready to go to sea?"
 Taussig replied in the now famous words: "We are ready now, sir; that is, as soon as we finish refueling."